Bob Haney: Animation

 In the 1960s Haney contributed scripts to The New Adventures of Superman and The Superman/Aquaman Hour of Adventure cartoon shows; and in the 1980s, after leaving DC, wrote for several Rankin/Bass animated shows, including ThunderCats, Silverhawks and Karate Kat.

 Later life

 When comics and animation work petered out in the late 1980s, Haney turned to other forms of writing, including a book on carpentry.
 He wrote a few additional comics scripts for DC including Elseworlds 80-Page Giant #1 (August 1999); Silver Age: The Brave and the Bold #1 (July 2000); and the posthumously published Teen Titans Lost Annual #1 (March 2008).
 His last few years were spent in San Felipe, Baja California, Mexico.
 Haney died at age 78 on November 25, 2004, in La Mesa, California.
 He is interred at Fort Rosecrans National Cemetery, San Diego, California.

 Awards

-Haney's industry recognitions included the 1968 Alley Award for Best Full-Length Story ("Track of the Hook" in The Brave and the Bold #79, drawn by Neal Adams) and a 1997 Inkpot Award at the San Diego Comic-Con.
+Haney's industry recognitions included the 1968 Alley Award for Best Full-Length Story ("Track of the Hook" in The Brave and the Bold #79, drawn by Neal Adams) and a 1997 Inkpot Award at San Diego Comic-Con.
 He was awarded the Bill Finger Award posthumously in 2011.